Fawaz-Khayat/google-calendar/README.md

 The fullcalendar module has its own stylesheet, <i>fullcalendar.css</i>, and events in there can be modified, or alternatively (as long as your stylesheet reference lies below the fullcalendar stylesheet reference), you can simply add rules in your own stylesheet to override those being provided by the fullcalendar stylesheet.

 ##<a name="add"></a>Adding more calendars to the feed
 This feature requires you to create a new Google Calendar for other categories of events.
-Not separate from your primary calendar, but a secondary calendar.
+Not an entirely new primary calendar, but a secondary calendar.
 Then, when you create an event, use the drop down box to select the calendar on which to post the event.
 In order to display multiple calendars (within your personal Google account), you must add other calendars as feeds.
 Create a new php file with a sensible name for the calendar feed, then add the following to the file:

   ```php